PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 Official GDPR Compliance:
 Make your store comply with the General Data Protection Regulation.

-You can also have a look at the [GitHub issue](https://github.com/PrestaShop/PrestaShop/issues/15858).

 ## What if I want to know more about a module in particular?